guillermooo/sublime-undocs/source/extensibility/syntaxdefs.rst

 .. sidebar:: Regular Expressions' Syntax In Syntax Definitions

   Sublime Text uses Oniguruma_'s syntax for regular expressions in syntax definitions.
-  There are a few features supported by Oniguruma that aren't part of normal perl-style regular expressions, and several existing syntax definitions make use of these, hence the requirement for Oniguruma.
+  Several existing syntax definitions make use of features supported by this regular expression engine that aren't part of perl-style regular expressions, hence the requirement for Oniguruma.

   .. _Oniguruma: http://www.geocities.jp/kosako3/oniguruma/doc/RE.txt